 However, for the majority of people who just want to experience surround sound in their homes, these systems will do just fine.

 As the amplifier is often combined with the DVD/Blu-ray player, there is less cabling to worry about.

 The back of the unit will have six speaker outputs for the speakers to be connected (assuming you have a 5.1 system), and an HDMI connection to send the picture to your display via an HDMI cable (it may have component or composite connections too in case your display doesn't have HDMI - but check this before you buy).
 An HDMI cable will usually be included - but you may have to buy this separately.

 There should also be enough speaker cable to run around most rooms of a reasonable size - although if you do run out you can always buy extra speaker cable yourself.

 The DVD/Blu-ray player will have all the basic functions you need in any such device.
-It won't have some of the advanced functions you can get in some standalone players, but it should be of reasonable quality and will let you do all the basics.
+It might not have some of the advanced functions you can get in some standalone players, but it should be of good quality and will let you do all the basics.